kakush30/Project-7-AB-Test/README.md

 Even if there is no difference in Net Conversion, there is significant change in Gross Conversion, with smaller changes in front end, it worth a risk.
 But if the users in the Free Trial is low, then it totally undermine the conclusion of this experiment.

 It is worth to make changes if users in Free Trial is quite large.

+## Follow-Up Experiment

+For reducng the attrition rate in early of course, that is those students who left the course early because they are unknowledgeable about pre requisite learnings.

+For that we need a course or a Project in the starting of the Course, so the users able to get an idea what prerequisite knowledge they should know & and what the course is all about.
+The system also need an auto grader so Coaches spend more time to help those users who passed this project.

+The motive of this Hypothesis is that Udacity able to know the creamy layer of users and Coaches able to devote more time on those users who are actually interested and passed the pre course project.
+The unit of diversion would be cookies as they can be tracked by the user-ids.

+Invariant Metrics:

+Number of Cookies : As the unit of diversion is cookie based, so we able to split the users between control & experimental group.

+Number of users enroll for Free Trial: As the purposes and target of this experiment on those who already enrolled.

+Evaluation Metrics:

+Net Conversion : The net conversion maybe drop or remain low because of Precourse Project, as this Project only passes those who clear it, and only allow creamy layer to go furthur.